 Popular Polish VOD portals include Ipla, Player (previously TVN Player) and Vod TVP, providing programmes from public broadcasters.

-Loving Vincent, a fully painted animated film directed by Dorota Kobiela, has already been sold to over 100 countries worldwide including France, China, Italy, Denmark, Finland, Norway, Sweden, Greece, Portugal, Japan, Thailand, Colombia, India, Russia and Brazil.
+Loving Vincent, a fully painted animation feature about Van Gogh, directed by Dorota Kobiela and Hugh Welchman, became one of the most internationally recognised and broadly distributed Polish productions in 2017.
+The film won the European Film Award for the Best European Animated Feature Film 2017 and was sold to over 130 territories including France, China, Italy, Spain, Denmark, Finland, Norway, Sweden, Greece, Portugal, Japan, Thailand, Colombia, India, Russia and Brazil.

 EXHIBITION AND BOX OFFICE

-Poland has over a thousand cinemas, with 80% operated by big multiplex cinema chains.
-The leading companies are Cinema City with over 30 multiplex cinemas, 380 screens and 110,000 seats, Helios with 41 cinemas and 45,000 seats, and Multikino with 33 cinemas and 60,000 seats.
+Poland has over a thousand cinemas, 80% operated by big multiplex cinema chains.
+The leading companies are Cinema City with over 30 multiplex cinemas, 380 screens and 110,000 seats, Helios with 42 cinemas and 49,000 seats, and Multikino with 33 cinemas and 60,000 seats.